riatlabs/cdc-badge/docs/design-choices.md

 ### LiPo
 Opting for the common [PKCELL LP503562](https://www.adafruit.com/product/258) 3.7V 1200 mAh battery which comes with a 2-pin JST-PH connector.

+As with other common LiPos it's voltage range is:
+- full (100%): 4.2V
+- mid-charge (50%): 3.7V
+- low (10%): 3.3V
+- depleted (0%): 3.0V

+In order to slow battery degradation we will set the cut-off voltage to 3.3V.
+This pairs well with our power needs.
+A simple buck converter will suffice to power the ESP32-S3.

 ### Power Chips Selection
 Opted for Texas Instruments (TI) ICs due to the detailed documentation.